 How to roll back Microsoft Edge to a previous version

 This article describes how to roll back to a previous version of Microsoft Edge using the rollback feature.
+To learn more about this feature, watch Video: Microsoft Edge version rollback.

 This article applies to Microsoft Edge version 86 or later.